tehtea/PineapplePopTarts/SocialMediaUpdater/README.md

 ## Directions
 To run this, run `npm install` to install all dependencies first, then run `node tweeter` to post a sample tweet and `node facebookPoster` to post a sample post on the page.

+To run the unit tests, run `npm test`.